-Financial support may be offered to matriculating students holding regular admission status and maintaining a 3.0 program GPA as determined by the department.
-In order to remain eligible for financial assistance, students must maintain a minimum 3.00 cumulative GPA and remain in good professional academic standing (e.g., achieve a passing score on the Graduate Area Comprehensive Examination).
-Only full-time students are eligible for assistantships offered by the MPH Program.
+Financial support may be offered (when available) to new and matriculating students holding regular admission status and maintaining at least a 3.35 program GPA as determined by the program.
+In order to remain eligible for financial assistance, students must maintain a minimum 3.35 cumulative GPA and remain in good professional academic standing (e.g., achieve a passing score on the Graduate Area Comprehensive Examination).
+Only full-time students (9-12 credit hours) are eligible for assistantships offered by the MPH Program.